Lumi-supercomputer/LUMI-SoftwareStack/easybuild/easyconfigs/l/LibTIFF/README.md

   * [LibTIFF in the CSCS repository](https://github.com/eth-cscs/production/tree/master/easybuild/easyconfigs/l/LibTIFF)

+### Special issues

+  * Note that there is a circular dependency between LibTIFF and libwebp as both can use the other for their command line tools.
+In the 21.06 version of the LUMI stack, we let libwebp use LibTIFF but not the other way around.

 ### Version 4.3.0 from CPE 21.06 on

   * Our EasyConfig is derived from the University of Antwerpen one which has more dependencies (that are used by some of the command line tools it seems).